Richmond Place Plan

 A strategic vision and framework to guide future public realm improvements in Richmond, to ensure it remains and grows as a healthy, safe, sustainable, vibrant and people-oriented place.

-A design team led by Steer and including AR Urbanism and Authentic Futures has been commissioned by Richmond Business Improvement District to develop the Place Plan - a strategic vision to guide future BID initiatives with recommendations for street, public space and placemaking projects.
+A design team led by Steer and including AR Urbanism and Authentic Futures has been commissioned by Richmond Business Improvement District to develop a Place Plan - a strategic vision to guide future BID initiatives with recommendations for street, and public space and placemaking projects.

 ‘London’s high streets and town centres have shaped the fabric of our great city.
 They are a focal point for our culture, communities and everyday economies.
 They support the most sustainable models of living and working, including active travel and shorter commutes.
 And they are where new ideas, new ways of living, new businesses and new experiences are made’

 Mayor of London, ‘High Streets & Town Centres, Adaptive Strategies’

 J. M. W. Turner ‘The Thames from Richmond Hill’